-- b) University/Medical Center Statements One of the following University of Chicago BSD/ University of Chicago Medical Center statements must be included (without any modifications) in the "What Are the Costs" section of the written consent form, immediately following the commercial sponsor statement described above (if applicable).
+- b) University/Medical Center Statements One of the following University of Chicago BSD/ University of Chicago Medical Center statements must be included (without any modifications) in the written consent form, immediately following the commercial sponsor statement described above (if applicable).
 The appropriate statement should be chosen based upon the subject population being recruited.
 The IRB recognizes that for studies that recruit both individuals with a disorder and condition and healthy controls, the use of both statements may be required.
-However, a separate consent form should be drafted for each of the populations with the appropriate costs statement included. - (i) For studies with the rapeutic intent for the subject (including Phase I and II trials): If you suffer an unanticipated injury as a direct result of this research and require emergency medical treatment, the University of Chicago Medical Center will provide such treatment at the University of Chicago Medical Center at no cost to you.
-You must [insert PI/study doctor name] as promptly as possible after your injury in order to receive this care.
+However, a separate consent form should be drafted for each of the populations with the appropriate costs statement included. - (i) For studies with therapeutic intent for the subject (including Phase I and II trials): If you suffer an unanticipated injury as a direct result of this research and require emergency medical treatment, you may receive such emergency medical treatment at the University of Chicago Medical Center, UChicago Medicine Ingalls Memorial Hospital, UChicago Medicine Northwest Indiana, UChicago Medicine AdventHealth Bolingbrook, UChicago Medicine Advent Health

+Hinsdale, or UChicago AdventHealth LaGrange at no cost to you.
+You must notify [insert PI/study doctor name] as promptly as possible after your injury in order to receive this care.
 An injury is "unanticipated" if it is not one of the known effects of a study drug, medical device or procedure, and is not the result of your disease or condition.
-The costs of any non-emergency care for such an injury will be billed to you, your insurance [or the study sponsor\] in the ordinary manner.
-If you think that you have suffered a research-related injury, you must let \\\\\\ [insert PI/study doctor name] know right away.
+The costs of any non-emergency care for such an injury will be billed to you, your insurance [or the study sponsor] in the ordinary manner.
+If you think that you have suffered a research-related injury, you must let [insert PI/study doctor name] know right away.